 Separate guidance provisions will apply to Emergency Response, Objectionable Material, and allegations of Copyright or Other Intellectual Property Infringing Material.
 These are dealt with separately below.

-Even if the decryption key is provided to staff or otherwise publicly available, ente generally will not view, or attempt to view, files against which action is requested but it reserves the right to do so where the file has been decrypted if it considers necessary or appropriate. ente is not obliged to take action unless required to do so by applicable law but any action will be undertaken objectively, based only on the information provided by third parties, this guidance, its Terms of Service and its Privacy & Data Policy.
+Even if the decryption key is provided to staff or otherwise publicly available, ente generally will not view, or attempt to view, files against which action is requested but it reserves the right to do so if it considers necessary or appropriate. ente is not obliged to take action unless required to do so by applicable law but any action will be undertaken objectively, based only on the information provided by third parties, this guidance, its Terms of Service and its Privacy & Data Policy.
 Where there is any inconsistency between those documents, the Terms of Service prevail.

 ente will promptly inform the user of any action taken where practicable provided it considers it appropriate or is required to do so by applicable law and provided it is not legally prevented from doing so by a court or other authority with appropriate jurisdiction.

 ente may, if it chooses to do so, without being obliged to do so, and without submitting itself to any other jurisdiction's law or courts or tribunals, consider requests made by and assist non-Indian law enforcement authorities and civil claimants in whole or in part.
 It may decline to do so for any reason or no reason while being guided by the Principles detailed above.

 The provisions in this section apply to all criminal law enforcement and civil information and takedown requests other than those for Emergency Response, alleged Child Exploitation Material, alleged Copyright Infringing Material or alleged Other Intellectual Property Infringing Material (for which, see below).